meilisearch/documentation/learn/cookbooks/docker.md

 ## Run Meilisearch

-After running `docker pull` and downloading the Meilisearch image, use `docker run` to launch it:
+After completing the previous step, use `docker run` to launch the Meilisearch image:

 ```sh
 docker run -it --rm \